Display, edit, filter, render, convert, generate and export colored point cloud files.

 FAQ

-Loaded data does not have normals, colors or scalar fields so affected shading options cannot work properly, missing values are substitued by default normal or colors (exact values are in PCV > Load > General).
+Loaded data does not have normals, colors or scalar fields so affected shading options cannot work properly, missing values are substitued by default normal or colors (exact values are in PCV > Load > General

 Points are missing when blend file is saved and reopened?

-• If you are working with multiple PLY clouds at once, you can use PCV 3d viewport panel (viewport header top right corner: cloud icon) to Draw all PCV instances in scene at once.
+button. - If you are working with multiple PLY clouds at once, you can use PCV 3d viewport panel (viewport header top right corner: cloud icon) to

-• Any changes to points made with PCV have to be saved using Export panel to PLY before quiting Blender or loading blend file otherwise will be lost.
+all PCV instances in scene at once. - Any changes to points made with PCV have to be saved using Export panel to PLY before quiting Blender or loading blend file otherwise will be lost.

-• Other option is to use Pack option that will automatically convert points to hidden mesh datablock on blend file save and restore on blend file load, but since blender uses only single precision floating point numbers for vertex positions, geolocated point data will lost its precision and cannot be moved exactly back.
+option that will automatically convert points to hidden mesh datablock on blend file save and restore on blend file load, but since blender uses only single precision floating point numbers for vertex positions, geolocated point data will lost its precision and cannot be moved exactly back.
 If you don't need to export points back to "world" locations (i.e. LAS/LAZ or E57 files) you can ignore this limitation.

 How to render points in Cycles or Eeveee (with colors)?

-• Converting points will create suitable color data and adds basic material using it so colors are preserved and available for render engine.
+panel. - Converting points will create suitable color data and adds basic material using it so colors are preserved and available for render engine.

-• Mesh instances can be rendered in Cycles and Eevee, points are supported only by Cycles.
+- Mesh instances can be rendered in Cycles and Eevee, points are supported only by Cycles.

 Platform Compatibility

-• Windows, Linux and macOS
+- Windows, Linux and macOS

-• see Optional Libraries Compatibility for more details on 3rd party libraries
+- see Optional Libraries Compatibility for more details on 3rd party libraries

 Blender Compatibility

-• PCV 3.0 is for Blender 3.6 LTS and later
+- PCV 3.0 is for Blender 3.6 LTS and later, LTS releses are recommended, so currently 3.6 or 4.2

 Large Datasets

-• currently, PCV needs to load all points from source file and keep them in system memory
+- currently, PCV needs to load all points from source file and keep them in system memory

-• during loading, system memory usage will peak quite high, 4 (and more in some cases) times the runtime usage
+- during loading, system memory usage will peak quite high, 4 (and more in some cases) times the runtime usage

-• for display, PCV need to upload all points that are going to be displayed (you can control amount with PCV > Display > Percentage slider) to gpu memory
+- for display, PCV need to upload all points that are going to be displayed (you can control amount with

-• to determine approximate maximum number of points your gpu can display at once you can use calculator in PCV preferences (for example 8GB gpu can display ~300M points with default shader and disabled scalars), calculator formula is simple:
+slider) to gpu memory - to determine approximate maximum number of points your gpu can display at once you can use calculator in PCV preferences (for example 8GB gpu can display ~300M points with default shader and disabled scalars), calculator formula is simple:

 ram = 8192 # MB